caracatrepa/caracatrepa.github.io/docs/week2/brain-rewires.md

 TMS coil.

-When the scientists compared the TMS data on the two groups--those who actually tickled the ivories and those who only imagined doing so- they glimpsed a revolutionary idea about the brain: the ability of mere thought to alter the physical
+When the scientists compared the TMS data on the two groups-those who actually tickled the ivories and those who only imagined doing so- they glimpsed a revolutionary idea about the brain: the ability of mere thought to alter the physical